Terry Kilburn: Hollywood and Broadway

-After Hollywood: Directing plays in Michigan
+After Hollywood

 From 1970 to 1994, Kilburn was artistic director of Oakland University's Meadow Brook Theatre in Rochester, Michigan.
-Meadow Brook Theatre is Michigan's only LORT theatre.
-It presents classic plays, comedies, and musicals, and is known for its annual production of Dickens' A Christmas Carol, adapted by Kilburn's partner, Charles Nolte.
+Meadow Brook Theatre is the largest non-profit professional theater in Michigan and presents classic plays, comedies, and musicals.
+The theater is known for its annual production of Dickens' A Christmas Carol, adapted by Kilburn's partner, Charles Nolte.

 Personal life

 Since 1994 Kilburn has resided in Minneapolis, Minnesota.
 His partner of over 50 years, actor Charles Nolte, died in January 2010.